Before you apply: Researching schools

 If your child will be sitting the selective test for entry to grammar schools, we strongly recommend that you do not submit your online application until you know the results of your child's grammar school test.

-The test results for The Grammar Schools in Birmingham will be available by Friday 12 October 2018.
+The test results for grammar schools in Birmingham will be available before 31 October 2020.

-- Once you have received your test score, if you want to apply for a grammar school it is essential that you list it as one of your preferences in your online application.
+- Once you have received your test score for The Grammar Schools in Birmingham, if you still want to apply for a grammar school it is essential that you list it as one of your preferences in your online application.
+Make sure you also check the admission arrangements as most of The Grammar Schools in Birmingham still operate catchment areas.

-- Visit our places at grammar schools pages for more details.
+- For details about The Grammar Schools in Birmingham please visit places at grammar schools pages for more details.

 What is classed as your child's home address?